arctern-io/arctern-bootcamp/nytaxi_en/README.md

 pickup_in_nyc = pickup_points[pd.Series(is_in_nyc)]
 ```

-Display the pick-up point after data filtering:
+Display the pick-up locations after filtering.

 ```python
 KeplerGl(data={"pickup_points": pd.DataFrame(data={'pickup_points':arctern.ST_AsText(pickup_in_nyc)})})
 ```
 <img src="./pic/nyc_taxi_pickup_filted.png">

-We know that there are latitude and longitude data of the pick-up point and the drop-off point in the New York taxi data, then according to the same method, filter the drop-off point:
+Filter these data by the drop-off locations.

 ```python
 # this step will cost some time